Joble9012/SpotifyListeningHistoryDataAnalysis/RandomArtistGenerator/Overview.md

 # Project Overview

 Lately, I noticed I kept listening to the same handful of songs over and over.
-It became repetitive, uninspiring, and—frankly—a little boring.
+It became repetitive and—frankly—a little boring.

 I wanted an easy way to break out of that routine, discover new artists, and keep my playlists feeling fresh—without spending extra time deciding what to play each day.

-That’s what inspired me to create the **Random Artist Generator**—a fun Python application that uses the Spotify Web API to suggest new artists, show their details, and save them in a local database.
-It’s like a personal music discovery assistant that removes the guesswork from daily listening.
+That’s what inspired me to create the Random Artist Generator, a fun Python application that uses the Spotify Web API to suggest new artists, show their details, and save them in a local database.

 ---

 ## Features

-- **Random Artist Generation** – Pulls a random artist from Spotify with a popularity score above 60.
+- **Random Artist Generation** – Pulls a random artist from Spotify with a popularity score above the set limit.
 - **Artist Details** – Shows the artist’s name, popularity, genres, and a clickable Spotify link.
 - **Database Storage** – Saves every discovered artist in a local SQLite database.
 - **Duplicate Prevention** – Ensures no artist is repeated.